In another article, we show you how to easily create a static home page in WordPress.

 - Select A static page.

-- In Posts page: select the page you have just created in the dropdown menu.
+- In Posts page: locate the page you have just created from the dropdown menu.

-- Click Save Changes after completing the above steps …
+- Click Save Changes after completing the above …

-Now, whenever users click on the ‘Blog’ link on your site, your Blog Page will present them with your latest post entries…
+Now, whenever users click on the ‘Blog’ link on your site, your Blog Page will display your latest blog post entries…

 Congratulations!
-Now you know how to create a blog section on your WordPress site to list your most recently published entries.
+Now you know how to create a separate blog section on your website to display your most recently published blog post entries.

-See this tutorial to learn how to set the number of posts displayed on your WordPress blog: How To Specify The Number Of Posts Displayed On Your WP Blog Page
+To learn how to set the number of posts displayed on your WP blog page, see this tutorial: How To Change The Number Of Posts To Display On Your WP Blog

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group

-Disclaimer: We have no direct association with WordPress, Automattic, or any WordPress products written about on this site.
-We may derive financial benefits or affiliate commissions from the sale of products advertised, promoted or linked from our site.
-All images remain the copyright of their respective owners, comply with all license terms and agreements of use are used solely for illustrative or training purposes.
+Disclaimer: We have no direct association with WordPress, Automattic, or any WordPress-related products discussed on this website.
+We may receive financial benefits from the sale of products advertised, reviewed or linked to our site.
+All images and details sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use.

-Have you found this post useful?
-If so, please use the links below and share this tutorial with other new blog owners.
+Did you enjoy this article?
+If so, please use the share buttons below and share this information with other new blog owners.